Kinshasa, Democratic Republic of the Congo Report of what it's like to live there - 08/11/22

 5. What English-language religious services are available locally?

 There is an international church, the pastor is American, the service is in English.
-There is a Synagogue (Conservative) the Rabbi holds the service in English.
-There is a Catholic Church, I've heard one priest delivers the service in English in the evenings?.
-There are Mosques and a lot of Catholic Churches delivering services in French.
+There is a synagogue (conservative) the Rabbi holds the service in English.
+There is a Catholic church, and I've heard one priest delivers the service in English in the evenings?
+There are mosques and a lot of Catholic churches delivering services in French.

 View All Answers